phio-cloud/djangle-guide/getting-started/README.md

 ## Docker
-Multiple systems we have developed rely on Docker to ensure a seamless development process between team members.
+Multiple systems rely on Docker to ensure a seamless development process between team members.

 To install Docker on your machine, please follow the instructions [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac).
 This installs both Docker Desktop, and Docker Compose.